twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_first_party/section_4_util.md

 ## Features

 `twilight-util` by default exports nothing.
-Features must be individually opted into via feature flags.
+Features must be individually enabled via feature flags.

 ### Link

-Enables the parsing and formatting of URLs to resources, such as parsing and formatting webhook links or links to a user's avatar.
+The `link` feature enables the parsing and formatting of URLs to resources, such as parsing and formatting webhook links or links to a user's avatar.

 #### Examples